tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

   | ------------------------------------------ |
   | `Shared with me` → `ICEperk` → `AppBuilds` |

-  - replace existing `app-release.apk` file with a new one
+  - replace existing release with a new one

 - install release on any Android device and run selective checks
 - publish release in GPC